lumenbiomics/inline-algorithm-sdk/examples/pramana_api_call_simulator/README.md

 # Pramana Inline Algorithm Simulator

-This document provides a guide on how to simulate the entire Inline Algorithm Pipeline that will run on a Pramana Scanner.
+This document provides a guide on how to simulate the entire Inline Algorithm Pipeline that will run on a Pramana scanner.

 ## Introduction